dnsimple/dnsimple-support/content/articles/dmarc-record.markdown

 "v=DMARC1;p=reject;pct=100;rua=mailto:postmaster@dmarcdomain.com"
 ```

-Insert this into a TXT record.
-Do this by following the instructions for [creating a record](/articles/record-editor/#create-a-record), selecting TXT as the record type, and entering the string you were given into the Content field.
+Insert this into a TXT record by following the instructions for [creating a record](/articles/record-editor/#create-a-record), selecting TXT as the record type, and entering the string you were given into the Content field.

 Your provider will also give you a specific hostname to use, usually something like: